rafaqz/DimensionalData.jl/README.md

 similar goals to pythons [xarray](http://xarray.pydata.org/en/stable/), and is primarily written for use with spatial data in [GeoData.jl](https://github.com/rafaqz/GeoData.jl).

+Broadcasting and most Base methods maintain and sync dimension context.

-DimensionalData.jl also implements a Tables.jl interface, multi-layered `DimStack`s that
+DimensionalData.jl also implements:
+- comprehensive plot recipes for Plots.jl.
+- a Tables.jl interface with `DimTable`
-can be indexed together, and comprehensive plot recipes for Plots.jl.
+- multi-layered `DimStack`s that can be indexed together, and have base methods applied to all layers.
+- the Adapt.jl interface for use on GPUs, even as GPU kernel arguments.

 ## Dimensions